 Tone of Voice: The new level of branding

-Branding is so much more than a logo or a name, it’s the combination of visual elements and communication methods that create a whole identity.
-One element and communication method that has become quite relevant in the last years in Tone of Voice, which communicates how your brand feels about its message to the client.
+Branding is so much more than a logo or a name; it’s the combination of visual elements and communication methods that create a whole identity.
+One element and communication method that has become quite relevant in the last years is Tone of Voice, which communicates how your brand feels about its message to the client.

 Understanding Tone of Voice

 In common literature, tone of voice is defined as the expression through the writing of someone’s feelings towards something or someone.
-In a marketing and product design context, the concept refers to the way in which you communicate your brand’s personality to your users, which will then influence how they feel about your message.
+In a marketing and product design context, the concept refers to how you communicate your brand’s personality to your users, which will influence how they feel about your message.

 Tone of voice is how your brand comes through in words, both written and spoken.
-It’s not exactly about what you say, but rather how you say it and the impression that it makes on the receiver.
+It’s not exactly what you say, but rather how you say it and its impression on the receiver.
 It’s about using language to give your brand its own distinct and recognizable presence.
+(The Acrolinx Team, February 2015)

-A brand’s tone of voice needs to embody and express its personality and product values, essentially understanding the product positioning.
+A brand’s tone of voice needs to embody and express its personality, product values, and, finally, product positioning.
 And it should be included in all your business content, including your website, social media, emails, and even packaging.
 It’s also important that all of these pieces of communication have a similar tone of voice to help with your brand’s consistency.

 The Four Dimensions of Tone of Voice

 Despite the concept of ‘tone of voice’ being relevant in the current Marketing world, the information about it tends to be vague and superficial.
 To get a deeper insight, a study by Kate Moran from the Nielsen Norman Group reduced the complex world of tone of voice to 4 dimensions: humor, formality, respectfulness, and enthusiasm.
-Any brand’s tone of voice could fall at either extreme of each dimension or somewhere in between and can be varied to create different effects.
+Any brand’s tone of voice could fall at either extreme of each dimension or somewhere between and can be varied to create different effects.